Carrier

 What do carriers do in logistics?

-Carriers play a crucial role in logistics by executing the transportation of goods according to the logistics plan provided by shippers.
 Their responsibilities include loading, transporting, unloading, and occasionally even providing warehousing or storage services.
 Carriers are entrusted with ensuring the secure and timely delivery of goods while adhering to specified delivery requirements and timelines.
+Carriers often work long hours and must be available throughout the day to ensure end-to-end service across the entire supply chain.

 What is the difference between a carrier and a shipper?